 Explore the darker side of Key West with a nighttime ghost tour.
 We went on the Ghosts & Gravestones Tour, which is a combo trolley and walking tour.
 The trolley took us on a narrated ride past the city’s most notoriously haunted sites, and then into two buildings – the East Martello Fort and the Shipwreck Treasure Museum – to experience some haunts first hand.
 Tours are led by “Ghost Hosts.”

-The ghost tour was cool and just moderately scary enough for my 13-year old.
+The ghost tour was cool and just moderately scary enough for my young teen.
 For older teens and the truly daring, make sure you borrow an electromagnetic meter from the tour guide to detect the presence of ghosts.